barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>16.a No cover</h3>
 This is how I use my Griduino.
 This is the easiest way to reach the Reset button during software development or to double-click the Reset button to apply pre-compiled software updates.

 <h3>16.b Polycase standard cover</h3>
 If you have the unmodified [Polycase QS50](https://www.polycase.com/qs-50), carefully cut an opening to fit the display.
-A [manual cutting template](https://github.com/barry-ha/Griduino/tree/master/hardware) is available that can be printed and taped on for guidance.
+A [manual cutting template](https://github.com/barry-ha/Griduino/tree/master/hardware) can be printed and taped on for guidance.
 Cutting the top cover's opening by hand is actually rather difficult to do accurately and neatly.

 Carefully cut openings for the connectors and display with a sharp craft knife.